Your Ultimate Spring Cleaning Checklist

 Most curtains can be washed in your standard washing machine.
 For your curtains, use a gentle cycle with cool water and let them hang dry.

 Take all of your belongings out of your closet and/or dresser and sort them into “keep,” “donate,” and “trash” piles.
 Wipe out all drawers, clean closet shelves and doors, and remember to vacuum the closet floor.
 Then return what you've decided to keep.

 Spring Cleaning Hints for Your Living Room

 When you’re busy living life, things can get messy.
-Take these spring cleaning hints to heart — to give your living spaces the top to bottom refresh they deserve:
+Take these spring cleaning hints to heart — to give your living spaces the refresh they deserve:

 1. Freshen up furniture